LevelCrush/levelcrush.com/readme.md

 ## How to run the server?

+Assuming you have properly setup your env.ts in the src folder you can use the below commands to run the server.

 If you are looking to run the server locally with typescript runtime support (**Recommended for development**) Then you can run the following command below from your terminal.

 ```